 We understand the great advantages hearing aids provide to our patients, so we do whatever is necessary to make sure that you get the most benefit from your device.
 The hearing aid technicians at Park Place Hearing provide cleaning, maintenance, repair, and troubleshooting support for hearing aid wearers in Sonoma and Marin Counties.

-If you or a loved one’s device is not performing like it used to or is struggling with cleaning or want to schedule a semi-annual tune-up, then contact us for the support you need.
+If you or a loved one’s device is not performing like it used to or is struggling with cleaning or wants to schedule a semi-annual tune-up, then contact us for the support you need.